daryllxd/lifelong-learning/mountaineering/til-per-climb.md

+## Tarak Ridge 2017-06-17

+- Cooked: Chicken teriyaki.
+- Insulation takes up way too much space.
+- Food for 7 people: About 0.8 kg is enough.
+- Java rice is low hanging fruit for something that tastes really good.
+- A tent is really too heavy.
+Also, doesn't make sense to bring the hammock.
+- I think the shoes might not be holding up.

 ## Daraitan 2017-06-03

 - Forgot mess kit, forgot toothbrush.
 With the move to the new house, we will be able to organize everything.